kai-niemi/pestcontrol/README.md

     ln -sf target/pestcontrol.jar pestcontrol.jar
     java -jar pestcontrol.jar <args>

-# Local Cluster Management
+# Tutorials

-This section apply only if you intend to install and operate a local, secure or insecure cluster, optionally with toxiproxy for chaos testing.

-## Local Cluster Configuration

-The default settings are usually sufficient unless you have conflicting network ports occupied.

-CockroachDB can operate in either insecure or secure mode.
-The default security mode is `insecure`.

-- Edit the `config/settings.cfg` file to change `security_mode` to either `secure|insecure`.

-- Edit `config/settings-secure.cfg` or `config/settings-insecure.cfg` and change host,
-port or other details, if necessary.

-### Enable Toxiproxy (optional)

-- Edit the `config/settings.cfg` file to change `toxiproxy="on"`.

-This will make CockroachDB use a different `advertise-host` port, allowing the proxies to be injected and intercept the RPC traffic using different toxics.

-Think of it like valves or filters put on a pipe to regulate water flow.

-## Start cluster

-### Insecure Mode (default)
+## Insecure 3-node self-hosted cluster (default)

-    ./pest-control install
+Start the interactive shell with:

-    ./pest-control start-toxi (if enabled)
+    ./pest-control

-    ./pest-control start-all (pick 1,2,3 to begin with) ./pest-control start-lb
+This will download and install the CockroachDB binaries, start a 3-node cluster and initialize it.

+     install 1-3
+     start 1-3
-    ./pest-control init
+     init 1

+## Secure 3-node self-hosted cluster

+Start the interactive shell with:

-    ./pest-control open
+    ./pest-control

-### Secure Mode

-First edit the `config/application.yml` file and uncomment the `spring.ssl` section.
+This will download and install the CockroachDB binaries, start a 3-node cluster and initialize it.

-    ./pest-control install
+     install 1-3
-    ./pest-control certs
+     certs 1-3
-    ./pest-control start-toxi (if enabled)
-    ./pest-control start-all (pick 1,2,3 to begin with) ./pest-control start-lb
+     start 1-3
-    ./pest-control init
+     init 1
+     quit

+Restart the interactive shell in secure mode:

-    ./pest-control open
+    ./pest-control --secure

 The secure mode will use self-signed CA certificates and keys in `.certs` including the PKCS12 truststore used by the web app.

-## Next Steps

-Once the cluster is up, you can either use the [Web UI](http://localhost:9090) (recommended) or `cluster-admin` to kill and start nodes.

 ## Remarks

 If you switch between the `secure` and `insecure` modes, re-run the `init` command to set proper SQL user roles and secrets.

-## Shutdown

-To shut things down, run the inverse:

-    ./pest-control stop-service
-    ./pest-control stop-lb
-    ./pest-control stop-all
-    ./pest-control stop-toxi
-    ./pest-control clean

 # Appendix: Configuration Files